 But it’s a long time until next summer and next August.

-So, I plan to mindfully slow down now and then during my personal August urgency moments.
-I plan to consciously remind myself to enjoy these fleeting days of yet another summer winding down.
+So, I plan to slow down whenever I can during my August urgency moments.
+I will remind myself to enjoy these fleeting days of yet another summer winding down.
+Because they’re almost gone.
+Again.